andru100/Social-Network-Microservice/README.md

 # Social-Network

-A combination of React based frontend and Go based backend repos to Social Network project.
+A combination of React based frontend and Go based microservice backend.

-Before running change the .env variables to your backend hosts ip address/dns name
+Before running change the .env variables to your container hosts ip address/dns name

 Then run the container images *docker compose up*